SalutAToi/ansible-general-conf/roles/work_tools/README.md

 - install lpass (detail somewhere else)
 - install black (python)
 - install nodejs from module (rpm), package (specify ver ! ) on ubu
+  - node_version should be set (defaults or vars ? has to be checked or changed often because of time)
+- github cli rpm : add community repos for fedora !

 ## ansible